Twisted holographic superconductors in external magnetic field: Holographic renormalization

 \section{Holographic renormalization}

 As shown in \eqref{eq:4D22}, the $z$-dependent part of the bulk scalar field $\Phi$, denoted by $\tilde{Z}(z)$, has the following near-boundary asymptotics:

 with two normalizable modes, $\Psi^{(1)}$ and $\Psi^{(2)}$.
-We adopt the \textit{standard quantization} scheme, in which $\Psi^{(1)}$ is interpreted as the source and $\Psi^{(2)}$ as the response.
-Therefore, the full axially symmetric scalar field asymptotics takes the form
+We adopt the standard quantization scheme, in which $\Psi^{(1)}$ is interpreted as the source and $\Psi^{(2)}$ as the response.
+Thus, the full axially symmetric scalar field asymptotics reads